-The largest-ever one-day percentage decline in the Dow Jones Industrial Average comes not in 1929 but on this day in 1987.
+The largest-ever one-day percentage decline in the Dow Jones Industrial Average comes not in 1929 but on October 19, 1987.
 As a number of unrelated events conspired to tank global markets, the Dow dropped 508 points—22.6 percent—in a panic that foreshadowed larger systemic issues.

 Confidence on Wall Street had grown throughout the 1980s as the economy pulled out of a slump and President Ronald Reagan implemented business-friendly policies.
 In October 1987, however, indicators began to suggest that the bull market of the last five years was coming to an end.
 The government reported a surprisingly large trade deficit, precipitating a decline in the U.S. Dollar.
 Congress revealed it was considering closing tax loopholes for corporate mergers, worrying investors who were used to loose regulation.

 As these concerns grew, Iran attacked two oil tankers off of Kuwait and a freak storm paralyzed England, closing British markets early on the Friday before the crash.
 The following Monday, U.S. investors awoke to news of turmoil in Asian and European markets, and the Dow began to tumble.

 Further compounding the crash was the practice of program trading, the programming of computers to automatically execute trades under certain conditions.
 Once the rush to sell began, matters were quite literally out of traders’ hands and machines escalated the damage to the market.